simonmichael/hledger/doc/SPEC-lots.md

    acquire/dispose/transfer-from/transfer-to/gain.
 5. **journalCheckLotsTagValues** — validate `lots:` tag values on commodity/account
    declarations.
 On commodities an empty value is valid (lotful, default FIFO);
-   on accounts a reduction method value is required.
+   on accounts a reduction method value or NONE is required.
 6. **journalCheckLotsMethodCoherence** — reject a global (*ALL) reduction method mixed with any different method among the accounts holding a commodity (see Reduction methods).